egeucak/NoSortSort/README.md

 # NoSortSort
-A sort algorithm that can't sort but nearly sorts
+A sort algorithm that almost sorts